gkeenans/gkeenan.co/src/avgb/2024-11-08-a-hug-from-dorothy.md

 It was like she knew.
 She saw a quiet little queer kid trying their best to figure everything out.
 And she knew.
 It's the love of others that gets us through.

-[Dorothy died a couple days ago.](https://mailchi.mp/sinisterwisdom/dorothyallison?e=907ddb10c6).
+[Dorothy died this week.](https://mailchi.mp/sinisterwisdom/dorothyallison?e=907ddb10c6).
 I met her once, briefly, decades ago.

 All of her struggle and her bravery and her warmth, I can still feel it wrapped around me.